openfaas/docs/docs/openfaas-pro/jetstream.md

     inactiveThreshold: 30s
 ```

-The `mode` parameter can be set to `static` or `function`.

-If set to `static`, the queue-worker will scale its NATS Consumers based upon the number of replicas of the queue-worker.
+* If set to `static`, the queue-worker will scale its NATS Consumers based upon the number of replicas of the queue-worker.
 This is the default mode, and ideal for development, or constrained environments.

-If set to `function`, the queue-worker will scale its NATS Consumers based upon the number of functions that are active in the queue.
+* If set to `function`, the queue-worker will scale its NATS Consumers based upon the number of functions that are active in the queue.
 This is ideal for production environments where you want to [scale your functions based upon the queue depth](/reference/autoscaling/).
 It also gives messages queued at different times a fairer chance of being processed earlier.

-The `inactiveThreshold` parameter can be used to set the threshold for when a function is considered inactive.
+* The `inactiveThreshold` parameter can be used to set the threshold for when a function is considered inactive.
 If a function is inactive for longer than the threshold, the queue-worker will delete the NATS Consumer for that function.

 ### Metrics and monitoring